 Famous Books Written By Psychiatrists

-One way you can learn about psychiatry, psychology, and mental illness is by reading books by well-known psychiatrists.
-Below, we’ll discuss a few famous psychiatrists and their written contributions to the field of psychiatry, psychology, and mental health care.
+One way to learn about psychiatry, psychology, and mental illness is by reading books by well-known psychiatrists.
+Below, explore a few famous psychiatrists and their written contributions to the fields of psychiatry, psychology, and mental health care.

 Getty